jeffhowarth/eeprimer/src/concepts/reflectance.md

 ## Definition

-The ratio of the amount of energy leaving a target to the amount of energy striking the target.
-A property of the target.
+The amount of energy leaving a location on the earth's surface / the amount of energy striking that location, usually expressed as a ratio or percentage.

 ## Illustration